Meet the team

 Wider team will include; local charities, BH community engagement lead, BH head of volunteering, business intelligence unit.
 The project Sponsor and Lead of Advocacy Services will address project barriers at a senior level.

-A small patient and public involvement group will be established (working with Tower Hamlets Council for Voluntary Services).
+A small patient and public involvement group will be established.

 We will report to the ‘CoVOG equity improvement workstream’ at BH and Tower Hamlets Together ‘Digital Access and Inclusion’ workstream.